lab1092/blender-manual_ja/manual/modifiers/generate/edge_split.rst

 Edge Angle
-   When enabled, edges will be split if the angle between its two adjacent faces is greater than the :guilabel:`Split Angle`.
+   When enabled, edges will be split if the angle between its two adjacent faces is greater than the *Split Angle*.

    Split Angle
       On ``0``, all edges are split.
 On ``180``, no edges are split.